Cubs dynasty? There might be a spoiler in St. Louis

 Between the Fowler deal in December and the first few days of this season, the Cardinals have committed an additional $144.5 million to lock up three of their homegrown guys -- Carlos Martinez, Stephen Piscotty and Yadier Molina.
 The Martinez and Piscotty deals, like those given to Matt Carpenter and Kolten Wong in the preceding years, spoke to the Cardinals’ desire for cost certainty and their confidence in an emerging young core.

-The Molina deal spoke to how close they think that core is to championship-caliber.
-Molina’s new $60 million deal won’t even kick in until he is 35 ½ years old.
+The Molina deal spoke to how close they think that core is to championship caliber.
+Molina’s new $60 million deal won’t even kick in until he is 35½ years old.
 The Cardinals were concerned enough about losing him next fall that they adhered to the deadline he imposed and extended him by Opening Day.
 Despite some signs of his decline, they believe Molina is still one of the top four catchers in the game with “off-the-charts baseball IQ,” in the words of a team official.
 Yet, because of his age, he sets the clock ticking for this next, younger generation of Cardinals -- that first group.

 “You don’t make this investment in Yadi if you’re not planning to win now,” Cardinals general manager John Mozeliak said.